cyberark/ark-sdk-python/docs/howto/enduser_databases_workflow.md

     ```shell linenums="0"
     ark login --silent --isp-secret <my-ark-secret>
     ```
-1. Get a short-lived SSO password for a database from the DPA service:
+1. Get a short-lived SSO password for a database from the SIA service:
     ```shell linenums="0"
-    ark exec dpa sso short-lived-password
+    ark exec sia sso short-lived-password
     ```
 1. One of these:
     * Log in directly to the database: